-- Paper documents are removed from the child's file, taken out of plastic pockets, and placed in a robust envelope, with the child's name and date of birth on the front and the date they left. - The setting manager writes clearly on the front of the envelope the length of time the file should be kept before destruction. - This is sealed and placed in an archive box and stored in a safe place i.e. a locked cabinet for three years or until the next Ofsted or childminder agency inspection conducted after the child has left the setting and can then be destroyed. - For web-based or electronic children's files, the designated person must also use the archiving procedure, and records details of what needs to be retained/destroyed.
-The designated person must plan to ensure that electronic files are deleted/retained as required in accordance with the required retention periods in the same way as paper-based files. - Health and safety records and some accident records pertaining to a child are stored in line with required retention periods.
+- Paper documents are removed from the child's file, taken out of plastic pockets and placed in a robust envelope, with the child's name and date of birth on the front and the date they left. - The designated person writes clearly on the front of the envelope the length of time the file should be kept before destruction.

+cabinet for three years or until the next Ofsted inspection conducted after the child has left the setting, and can then be destroyed.

+• For web-based or electronic children's files, the designated person must also use the archiving procedure, and records details of what needs to be retained/destroyed.
+The designated person must make arrangements to ensure that electronic files are deleted/retained as required in accordance with the required retention periods in the same way as paper based files.

+• Health and safety records and some accident records pertaining to a child are stored in line with required retention periods.